 The Conductor can feel the excitement brewing in his plumbs.
 Black-Eyed Susan Day tomorrow then the big Saturday in Baltimore and the 2nd leg of the Triple Crown.
 With the top finishers in the Derby not running, it makes for a very intriguing race and the Conductor sees prices in his crystal ball.
 With speed horses drawn to the inside and outside, this pace is going to heat up.
 The Conductor will try to put himself in a similar situation as Derby day.
 Survive until the big race and try to get alive to all of King Midas’s silver.
 This is our time!
+Our Preakness!
 Let’s Ride.
 PS Buy a shirt.

 Race 13: 1 3/16 Mile.
 G1 Preakness Stakes